stevekinney/figma-for-developers/content/Components.md

+---
+layout: base.njk
+---

 # Components

 We're developers, right?
 Yea, we are.
 So, we're all subscribed to this whole "don't repeat yourself" thing.
-In Figma, we can re-usable things using *components*.
+In Figma, we can re-usable things using _components_.

 You can think of components like classes in your object-oriented programming of choice.
 (If we really want to nerd out, the mental model is probably closest to JavaScript's prototypal inheritance.)